 Aliens who are currently in the U.S. for less than one year (with some exceptions)

 Aliens who are currently in their home country.
 In both situations, the alien must be part of an eligible Asylum class (i.e. persecuted due to political affiliation, race, religion, gender, sexual orientation, social group affiliation etc.) If you are arriving in the U.S., you may ask for asylum at the port of entry (i.e. airport, seaport, border crossing, etc.) If you are already in the U.S. you or your attorney must prepare and file an application for Asylum and/or Withholding of Removal within a year of your arrival, whether you are residing in the country legally or undocumented.
 Some exceptions that allow you to file for asylum more than one year after arrival in U.S.

 There are a number of firms who offer asylum assistance to those facing persecution.
 The asylum lawyers at SGM Law Group our primary focus is with complex cases.
-We have an extensive track record of providing clients with top-notch legal service at a very affordable cost.
+We have an extensive track record of providing clients with top-notch legal service at a competitive legal fee.
 It’s important to note that there are many uncertainties when dealing with USCIS and the federal court system.
 While there are no guarantees of winning a case, we do our best to ensure the best possible outcome.

 Visa Duration & Renewability

 The asylum status can be held indefinitely.
 However, the work authorization must be renewed on a yearly basis.